SyncfusionExamples/Create-fill-or-edit-fillable-PDF-forms-csharp/README.md

 ## Removing editing capability of form fields

 ### Flattening form fields
-Syncfusion .NET PDF library provides support to Flatten a form field or entire form by removing the existing form field and replacing it with graphical objects that would resemble the form field and cannot be edited.
+Syncfusion&reg; .NET PDF library provides support to Flatten a form field or entire form by removing the existing form field and replacing it with graphical objects that would resemble the form field and cannot be edited.

 The following code example illustrates how to flatten the form fields in an existing PDF document.